-is an efficient, easy to use .NET parsing and writing library for the CSV
+is an efficient, easy to use .NET parsing and writing library for the

 (comma-separated values) format.

 CSV is a common data format that developers need to work with, and .NET does not include intrinsic support for it.
 Implementing an efficient, standards-compliant CSV parser is not a trivial task, so using KBCsv avoids the need for developers to do so.

 Documentation, binaries, and source for KBCsv can be downloaded from the

 section.
 KBCsv is also available via NuGet as a Portable Class Library:

 Or, if you want general extensions (also a PCL):

 Data-specific extensions are available as a separate package for .NET 4.5: